pagekite/PyPagekite/doc/README.md

 for example to add a `+indexes` flag or access controls.

 **Hint:** Another useful flag in this context, is `--nullui`.
-Making that the first argument will suppress  he normal interactive user interface and simply assumes the answer to all questions is "yes".
+Making that the first argument will suppress the normal interactive user interface and simply assume the answer to all questions is "yes".
 If you already have valid service in your configuration file, this can be combined with `--add` to configure new kites automatically from within a script or other program.